UNM-LA Bonds & Bond 3

 UNM-LA Bonds

-The advisory board for The University of New Mexico Los Alamos Branch (UNM-LA) Community College District is asking Los Alamos County voters to decide on $3 million of general obligation bonds for campus improvement projects.
-Passage of the bonds will increase property tax rates.
+The advisory board for The University of New Mexico Los Alamos Branch (UNM-LA) Community College District asked Los Alamos County voters to decide on $3 million of general obligation bonds for campus improvement projects in the November 2024 election.
+Seventy-three percent of Los Alamos County voters who cast ballots in the election said yes to the bonds.